Tee-Stark/Tee-Stark/README.md

 -->
 #### I'm T-Stark, the one and only Spirit that dwells in cyberspace👻.
 Lots of fun stuff to explore, just walk with me 🌠🤩.
 I'm a software engineer and DevOps engineer ☁️ + technical writer✍ & Web 3.0 enthusiast.
 I write JavaScript, C++, and Golang to build secure and scalable server-side applications on the web🌐.
 Also write Solidity for smart contracts on the Ethereum blockchain.

-- 🔭 I’m currently working on Wired - A platform to allow for easier connection and communication for events organizers and attendees.
+- <!--🔭 I’m currently working on Wired - A platform to allow for easier connection and communication for events organizers and attendees.-->
 - 🌱 I’m currently learning Cloud Engineering & Blockchain development + web 3.0
 - 👯 I’m looking to collaborate on open source projects(As many as possible!)
 <!--